AleksandraPrzybylska/Snake-Game/README.md

 ## Setup
 To run this project, launch file main with argument that selects your map:

+There are 4 maps created in this repository.

 ```
 $ python main.py number_of_map
 ```